rickyk586/velkro/README.md

 ## JSON Web Tokens

 If `jwt.secret` is set in the Velkro constructor, then JWT functionality is added.
 All you have to do is set `ctx.state.user` to the data that you want in the token.
 This will set the "jwt" value of the AJAX object.
-The frontend needs to then store the token (for example in a cookie) and pass it along with each request by setting the 'Authorization' header (please see the test in [test/tests/application.js](../master/test/tests/application.js) for an example). `ctx.state.user` is then set to the token data, which for example can be used for determining if a user is logged in or not (see [test/sample-app1/middleware/security/login-required.js](../master/test/sample-app1/middleware/security/login-required.js)).
+The frontend needs to then store the token (for example in a cookie) and pass it along with each request by setting the 'Authorization' header (please see the 'login-required endpoint - logged in' test in [test/tests/application.js](../master/test/tests/application.js) for an example). `ctx.state.user` is then set to the token data, which for example can be used for determining if a user is logged in or not (see [test/sample-app1/middleware/security/login-required.js](../master/test/sample-app1/middleware/security/login-required.js)).

 _([koa-jwt] is used for upstream token validation/parsing, and [jsonwebtoken] is used for downstream token signing)_